thegeekyb0y/sklearn-cheat/README.md

 ```

+### SVR
-- **SVR**: Support Vector Regression (SVR) is an extension of SVC that applies the principles of SVM to regression problems.
+Support Vector Regression (SVR) is an extension of SVC that applies the principles of SVM to regression problems.
 It is effective for high-dimensional data and can model non-linear relationships using kernel functions.
 ```python
 from sklearn.svm import SVR
 from sklearn.model_selection import train_test_split